 A letter identifying your child and describing why you are referring them must be sent to the CPSE that works with families in your district.
 Here is a sample letter.

-In this workshop parents and professionals will: NYC families & professionals are welcome.
-Presented by the Brooklyn School-Age Family and Community Engagement…
+In this workshop, families and professionals will learn: NYC families & professionals are welcome.
+Presented by the Bronx School-Age Family and Community…

 Be prepared for your child’s transition from preschool to kindergarten!
 Learn more about the transition process, the difference between preschool and school-age…